 Now, you have to know that, this M 20 great concrete means, it is characteristics strength is 20 Newton per millimeter square.

-So, these 24 cubes are tested for their crushing strength and these values are shown here.
-So, what ware assuming that this follows a normal distribution.
+So, this 24 cubes are tested for their crushing strength and this values are shown here.
+So, what we are assuming that this follows a normal distribution.
 First we are calculating their mean and their standard deviation.
-So, first the mean is that 24.96, you know that will \sum divided by 24 is giving that 24.9676 Newton per millimeter square.
-And second one is that the standard deviation, the sample estimate you know, that 1 by n - 1 x i - x bar square from i = to 1 to n, here n = to 24.So, using this one we get the standard deviation is = to 4.1594.
-So, we got this two values.
+So, first the mean is that 24.96, you know that will summation divided by 24 is giving that 24.9676 Newton per millimeter square.
+And second one is that the standard deviation, the sample estimate you know, that 1 by n minus 1 x i minus x bar square from i equals to 1 to n, here n equals to 24.

-Now, the 96 percent dependable crushing strength is similar to the same that in the earlier problem, we called that 75 percent dependable rainfall.
-So, that means, the probability of x greater than = to x 95, it is denoted as x 95, following the same principle in the earlier problem.
-This - that mean divided by the standard deviation we are getting their reduce variate.
-We are getting it the less than equal to sign, that is 1 - probability of this and ware getting that this = to 0.05.
-Now, we have to find out the probability = to 0.05 for which reduce variate.
+So, using this one we get the standard deviation is equals to 4.1594.
+So, we got this two values now, the 96 percent dependable crushing strength is similar to the same that in the earlier problem, we called that 75 percent dependable rainfall.
+So, that means, the probability of x greater than equals to x 95, it is denoted as x 95, following the same principle in the earlier problem.
+This minus that mean divided by the standard deviation we are getting their reduce variate.

+We are getting it the less than equal to sign, that is 1 minus probability of this and we are getting that this equals to 0.05.
+Now, we have to find out the probability equals to 0.05 for which reduce variate.
 So, here you can see that, from the standard normal table, the value of the z corresponding to 0.95 is 1.645.
-So, the value of z corresponding to 0.05 is - 1.645.
-So, this x 95 point that - 24.9676 divided by their standard deviation.
-This is the reduced variate, which should be = to - 1.645.
-So, x 95 is 18.125 from this experiment that we got .So, the x 95 that is 95 percent dependable that strength is less than 20 Newton per millimeter square which is the requirement for the M20 grade concrete.
+So, the value of z corresponding to 0.05 is minus 1.645.
+So, this x 95 point that minus 24.9676 divided by their standard deviation.
+This is the reduced variate, which should be equals to minus 1.645.
+So, x 95 is 18.125 from this experiment that we got.
+So, the x 95 that is 95 percent dependable that strength is less than 20 Newton per millimeter square which is the requirement for the M 20 grade concrete.
 So, we can conclude that it is not acceptable as M 20 concrete.

 So, we can similarly we can go for the other problems, for the other civil engineering aspects, for example, we have we can, there is another problem on this settlement of this bridge p r, which is also important so far as the practical application is concerned.
 So, we will take up that problem in the next class and that using.
 So, there also we will be using the same concept and the same standard normal distribution table to get some answers based on the probability models.

-And, gradually also that, what we will take up that problem also.
-So, from that data, we have to conclude that what distribution it is following through this probability plotting, that we will take up and then also we will take up the central limit theorem that we started with in this class.
+And, gradually also that, what we will take up that problems also.
+So, from that data, we have to conclude that what distribution it is following through this probability plotting, that we will take up and then also we will take up the central limit theorem, that we started with in this class.
 So, we will continue again in this same topic in the next lecture.

-Thank you.
+Thank You.